pwalsh/openbudgets/docs/guide/interfaces/api.rst

 Writing an API Client
 ---------------------

-When writing an API client, is is best to use as little hard coded endpoints to the Open Budget API as possible.
+When writing an API client, is is best to use as little hard coded endpoints to the Open Budgets API as possible.
 This will make it easier for you to update your client to support changes and new versions of the API.

 Considering this, we suggest a design along these lines: